SolarRepublic/prerelease-docs/StarShell-Wallet-API-Primer.md

 The current practice of exposing wallet APIs by injecting a variable into the global scope was a poor idea for two primary reasons:
  1. It degrades user privacy.
 Any website can see these variables, deduce which extensions are installed, and use that to enhance browser fingerprinting or targeted advertising.
- 2. It assumes the user only has one wallet extension they'd like to use with some chain, and extensions may end up competing over the same variable, e.g., `window.ethereum`, `window.solana`, or in our case of providing backwards-compatibility with Cosmos, `window.keplr`.
+ 2. It assumes the user only has one wallet extension they'd like to use with some chain, and extensions may end up competing over the same variable, e.g., `window.ethereum`, `window.solana`, or in our case of providing backwards-compatibility with Keplr, `window.keplr`.

 Given these issues, the StarShell extension will not inject any new variables into the global `window` scope.
 Instead, _sites_ must explicitly express interest in connecting to a wallet by declaring or pushing to an array of callback functions in the global `window` scope.